RichTools/richbuild/README.md

 COMPILE("gcc", files, cflags, executable_name, RAYLIB);
 ```
 *__NOTE:__*
-There is currently no way to add builtin packages along with others so you will have to compose those yourself via the package arguement <3
+There is currently no way to add builtin packages along with others so you will have to compose those yourself via the package argument <3

 ## How it works.